heusalagroup/fi.hg.core/README.md

 ```shell
 npm install --save mysql @types/mysql
 ```

+### Where we're going on with our Data implementation

 We are also planning to implement `HttpPersister`, which would make it possible to use the API without a local dependency for these modules.
 It would connect over an HTTP REST interface to a separate microservice with the real MySQL or